dpwdec/cv/README.md

 ### Soft Skills

 #### "Reflective with a growth mindset"
 I am committed to self growth and reflective learning as demonostrated by my personal and technical blogs where I reflect on both specific code related and meta-learning issues.
-Furthermore I track by code progress week by week with Trello and use other tools like my sourcerer and github profiles to optimise my learning and output.
+Furthermore I track my code progress week by week with Trello and use other tools like my sourcerer and github profiles to optimise my learning and output.

 #### "Organiser and collaborator"
 I have participated in a range of group arts projects that required me to organise and collaborate with complex teams in high pressure client facing environments:

  - I Worked with *Secret Cinema* to produce sound design for an immersive theatre experience.
-I organised and callorated with a team of more than thirty artists to create generative soundscapes using MSP and Ableton for generative live sound.
+I organised and callorated with a team of more than thirty artists to create generative soundscapes using MSP and Ableton for algorithmic live sound.
  - I Collaborated on a cross-continental project with *The Museum of the City of New York* to produce sound and music on a tight - three week - deadline for a group of professional dancers to perform to during the LUIP educational event opening.